codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 ### Step 3: Transfer the File

-This step requires moving the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 PC.
+Move the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 machine using your company's approved method (e.g., a secured USB drive, sanctioned network transfer, etc.).

+**Note on using GitHub for transfer:**
-**Important:** You cannot push this `.tar` file directly to a GitHub repository with a normal `git push` command, because the file is too large.
-The correct way to use GitHub for this is with **GitHub Releases**.
+If your company policy allows, you can use GitHub Releases to help move the file.
+You cannot use a normal `git push` because the file is too large.

-**Transfer Method using GitHub Releases:**
 1. Go to your repository on GitHub.com.
-2. On the right sidebar, click **"Releases"**.
-3. Click **"Draft a new release"**.
-4. Give the release a tag (e.g., `v1.0.0`) and a title.
-5. In the "Attach binaries" box, upload your `specripper-image.tar` file.
-6. Click **"Publish release"**.

-**Transfer using other methods:**
-If you cannot use GitHub releases, use your company's approved method to move the `specripper-image.tar` file to the internet-connected PC, and then to your air-gapped CentOS 9 machine (e.g., a secured USB drive, sanctioned network transfer, etc.).
+2. Navigate to **"Releases"** and draft a new release.
+3. Upload your `specripper-image.tar` file as a release asset.
+4. From the internet PC, you can then download this file from the Releases page.

 ### Step 4: Load the Image (On Your Air-Gapped CentOS 9 PC)